 Below are a few possibilities for how the deceased might have owned the property.

 If the property was owned in the deceased person's name alone (and there is no living trust or transfer-on-death deed), the property will probably have to go through the probate process to be transferred to whomever inherits it.
 Who inherits the property is determined by the person's will, if there is no will, by state law.

-If the deed says title was held in joint tenancy or joint tenancy “with right of survivorship,” and the co-owner is still alive, then the surviving co-owner is now automatically the sole owner of the property.
+If the deed says title was held in "joint tenancy with right of survivorship," and the co-owner is still alive, then the surviving co-owner is now automatically the sole owner of the property.
 No probate will be necessary to transfer ownership, though the co-owner will need to complete some paperwork to make it clear that the property is now solely owned.

 If the deceased person owned the property with his or her spouse, then in certain states it could have been held in tenancy by the entirety (also called "tenancy by the entireties").
-The surviving spouse is now the sole owner.
+As with joint tenancy, the surviving spouse is now the sole owner.
 No probate proceeding is necessary for the survivor to take ownership.